Secretary of State

 As a High BAC offender, you will be eligible to ask for permission to remove the BAIID 1 year after the beginning of your original license suspension – if you have not violated the terms of your driver license restrictions.

-You must include a report(s) from your BAIID vendor(s) to the Administrative Hearings Section with your request for authorization to remove the BAIID.
+You must include a report(s) from your BAIID vendor(s) to the Office of Hearings and Administrative Oversight with your request for authorization to remove the BAIID.

 Your request may be approved if there are NONE of the following: